UK Growing Seasons: Your Complete Vegetable Planting Guide

 | Northern Ireland | Early May | Late April | Add 2 weeks; coastal areas are milder |

-Tip: A cheap soil thermometer (around £5) is the most useful tool for deciding when to sow outdoors.
+Tip: A cheap soil thermometer (about a fiver) is the most useful tool for deciding when to sow outdoors.
 Push it 5cm into the soil at 9am — if it reads 10°C or above consistently for a week, you are safe to sow most crops.
+For a postcode-specific frost-date estimate that beats regional averages, use the frost date calculator.

 5 Common Vegetable Planting Mistakes